Last updated on July 1st, 2022 at 03:21 pm

 Brian is by far, the best thing that has ever happened to me.
 I will never forget the moment I found out or the moment I found out I was having a boy.
 It was an unbelievable dream come true.
 I wanted nothing more in my life.
 It was my biggest dream, well, he still is really.

 Sometimes when I forget how blessed life can be, the times when it seems to be pinching me, I turn and look at my son and remember how desperately I wanted him in my life, and there he is *POOF* that dream-come-true.

 And I pause and take it all in and say a silent prayer of gratitude.
 I am so lucky.

 It was Willie Nelson who said,

 When I started counting my blessings, my whole life turned around.

-The use of gratitude for improvement in your life can be a enjoyable process.
+The use of gratitude for improvement in your life can be an enjoyable process.
 It can change everything.
-First, it shifts your focus away from what is not working to what is working, second it changes your outlook, and third it brings you into the present moment.
+First, it shifts your focus away from what is not working to what is working, second, it changes your outlook, and third, it brings you into the present moment.

 Keeping a daily gratitude list can make you aware of just how abundant your life is right here, right now.
-Think about the clothes you wear, the shoes on your feet, the bed you sleep upon, your friends, your family and the water that flows freely from your kitchen sick.
-There’s your refrigerator, an indoor bathroom, the health of those you love.
-There’s the eyes you have with to read this, your fingers, your toes, your smile and your hearing.
+Think about the clothes you wear, the shoes on your feet, the bed you sleep upon, your friends, your family, and the water that flows freely from your kitchen sink.
+There’s your refrigerator, an indoor bathroom, and the health of those you love.
+There’s the eyes you have with to read this, your fingers, your toes, your smile, and your hearing.

 I invite you this Thanksgiving to make a list of all the things you are grateful for.
 You will be amazed at how long the list can get.
 Be grateful for your eyes, the night sky, the snow, your friends – whatever you see this Thanksgiving season.
 Fold it and place it in a special book on your book shelf and whenever you feel like life is kicking your butt, go pull it out, and add at least one more item to that list.